 The rich man in the Gospel (Luke 16:19-31) had the Scriptures, he had Moses and the prophets, but did not live by them.
 He did not allow the word of God to become flesh in his life and he suffered as a result.
 Like him we too have been blessed with the word of God.
 But let us read, meditate, reflect and pray on the Scriptures every day.
 May the Word of God in the Sacred Scriptures become flesh in our lives.

-More material for the Twenty-Sixth Sunday Year C
+More homilies for the Twenty-Sixth Sunday Year C

 Related Homilies: Blessed Mother Teresa

 on theme of homily above Your Word is a Lamp for my Steps and a Light for my Path